 It does pick up background noise, so this mic is best for a professional recording studio.

 This is a pricey microphone, but among the upper-tier choices, it’s one of the best.
 It’s not a necessary investment for a beginner, but veteran podcasters may want to make the switch.
-Buy it on Amazon here.
+Check it out on Amazon here.